Algorithms

 (ts,envs,_) = leading_boundary(ts,th,VUMPS(maxiter=400,verbosity=false));

-if the mpo satisfies certain properties (positive and hermitian), it may also be possible to use GradientGrassmann.
+If the mpo satisfies certain properties (positive and hermitian), it may also be possible to use GradientGrassmann.

 approximate